-Michael K Williams: fans, entertainment world react to death of beloved Wire actor
+Fans and entertainment world react to death of Michael K Williams

 You can see some more of the reactions below:

 Among Williams’ most recent performances was his role as Montrose Freeman in HBO’s Lovecraft Country.
-The actor received a 2021 Emmy nomination for his role, as outstanding supporting actor in a drama series.
+The actor received a 2021 Emmy nomination for his role, as outstanding supporting actor in a drama series, as well as four other Emmy nominations in his career.

 Join our new commenting forum